Dust collection system

 Ductwork

 My ductwork is 6" PVC sewer & drain (S&D) and 6" flex hose.
 One of the challenges in building a ductwork system can be interfacing the main ducts and the flex hose.
-I've found that the 6" hose I got from McMaster-Carr fits perfectly inside S&D fittings and bell ends, as you can see in this connection between two sections.
+I've found that the 6" hose I got from McMaster-Carr (Economical Clear Duct for Dust, part # 56355K34) fits perfectly inside S&D fittings and bell ends, as you can see in this connection between two sections.
+(The wood strip keeps the flex section from collapsing under suction)

 I recommend including these small sections throughout your duct design, it allow you a little bit of room to disassemble small segments for rearrangment, insertion of new drops, etc. If you build the duct system solid and you want to add a new wye, you might find yourself disassembling entire runs to remove one small section of duct.